katedee/docs-test/pages/_en/for-content-managers.md

 ---
 layout: page
-title: For content managers
+title:  "For content managers"
 lang: en
-permalink: /for-content-managers/
+permalink: "/for-content-managers/"
-trans_url: /content-managers-fr/
+trans_url: "/content-managers-fr/"
 ---

 This documentation reflects how [Airtable](/for-developers/#airtable) is configured to manage the content.
 Once your Airtable base is set up, you don't need to be a developer to update content.

 If you don't want to use Airtable to manage your content, [that's possible, too](/for-developers/#what-if-i-dont-want-to-use-airtable).
 The following steps won't apply if you don't use Airtable.

-Our content managers take no shit from anyone.

 ### Changing text and links in the app